Lowrance Fish Finder: Elite-3X Review

 Some tips to get the most out of the fish finder

 Before you even get out on the water, make sure you read up on how to understand the readings.
-When you first get out, you will be seeing many different shapes and colors.
+When you first get out, you will-will see many different shapes and colors.
 Without any context about what you are seeing, it will be hard to decipher those readings.
 Watch a video online if you need some more instruction beyond what the manual says and you will have more success.

 I was getting bad readouts and thought there was something wrong with it.
-I brought it into the store where I got it and they told me it was mounted too far astern in my kayak hull.
+I brought it into the store where I got it, and they told me it was mounted too far astern in my kayak hull.
 There were too many bubbles washing right under the transducer affecting the reading.
-Mounting it just a few inches back resulted in a perfectly performing sonar.
+Mounting it just a few inches back resulted in a correctly performing sonar.

 Don’t go too fast!
 Even though Lowrance says that it will perform at speeds up to 75 mph, I would not recommend that.
 The faster you go, the more difficult it is to get a good reading.